 One of the most common challenges for direct to garment (DTG) printers is achieving a bright, brilliant print on dark or black garments.
 By nature, the CMYK water-based DTG inks are translucent.
 When printed on a dark background they lack any vibrancy and provide a very washout look.
 There are several keys to making DTG color look bright.

 When printing DTG on dark colored shirts, you must pretreat each garment.
 A common question is, what counts as a “dark” shirt?
-An easy rule to follow is, if you are using white ink you must pre-treat.
-You can also pre-treat white shirts but it is not necessary.
-If you do pretreat a white shirt, it just boosts the color and helps improve wash fastness.
+An easy rule to follow is, if you are using white ink you must pretreat.
+You can also pretreat white shirts, but it is not necessary.
+If you do choose to pretreat a white shirt, it will boost the color and help improve wash fastness.

-If the shirt looks dull or faded when printed, or starts fading after only a couple of washes, chances are that the problem is rooted in the pretreat process.
-Pretreatment solution must be applied evenly and consistently, and must be completely dry before the DTG ink is printed over it.
-Too little pretreatment will make the image look dull, hazy, or faded.
+If the shirt looks dull or faded when printed, or starts fading after only a couple of washes, chances are that the problem is rooted in the pretreatment process.
+Pretreatment solution must be applied evenly and consistently, and must be completely dry, or cured, before the DTG ink is printed over it.
+Too little pretreatment liquid will make the image look dull, hazy, or faded.
 Too much pretreatment will make the fabric stiff and can actually prevent the ink from ever adhering to the fabric at all, instead only resting on the surface of the pretreat solution saturating the shirt.
 This would cause the image to wash out completely.